cthit/BussIT/README.md

 The frontend is built with the Javascript library [React](https://facebook.github.io/react/) and is styled with the CSS extension language [Sass](http://sass-lang.com).

 ### Development
+First you need to add a copy of `widget-settings.example.js` and rename it to `widget-settings.js`.
+The file can be found in `infohub/src/components/`.
+Add your own settings in the file.

 The first time you run the application (and every time you add new dependencies) you need do run:
 ```
 npm install